MostafaGalal1/Crypto-currency/README.md

 # Crypto-currency
-A virtual currency mini project that simulates real cryptocurrency concepts like blockchain, transaction signing, hashing and message encryption
+A virtual currency project which simulates some cryptocurrency concepts as hashing, message encryption, blockchain and transaction signing.